NASA-AMMOS/3DTilesRendererJS/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

 A clear and concise description of what the bug is.
-Before submitting, please remove unnecessary sections.
+Ignoring the bug template will result in the issue being closed.

 **To Reproduce**